jguyon/check/API.md

 ## equal

-Creates a check that fails if a value is not equal to another.
+Creates a check function that fails if a value is not equal to another.

 ### Parameters